Bullying, Discrimination and Harassment

 Are they in immediate danger?
 If they are in immediate danger or seriously injured, please call 000 (or 0 000 from University phones).

 Find a place where they feel safe.
 If an incident has just occurred and a safe place cannot be located, suggest contacting Campus Security (03 9479 2222) for assistance.

 Consider contacting Safer Community We can help you provide reasonable support through recommending options and resources.
 You will not need to disclose to us the name of the person impacted unless we believe there is a genuine threat to their health and safety.
 Call us on 03 9479 8988, or click Report Online below.

 If you’re not ready to contact Safer Community, confiding in someone you trust – a friend, family member, co-worker or counsellor – may help.

 Be an active bystander.
 Not sure how?
 Our Bystander Action Fact Sheet [PDF 288KB] has tips, supports and referrals to help

 If you're a staff member who is concerned about a student, review our resources for responding to and referring concerns on the Safer Community Intranet [Staff login required]

-La Trobe University Safer Community has a local partnership with Safe Connections, a program by WESNET and Telstra, where we can provide female identifying survivors of family violence, sexual assault and technology facilitated abuse with free pre-paid smart phones, including $30 credit, as a way of helping link them in with life changing supports.
-Female identifying staff and students who have experienced technology facilitated abuse can be referred to Safer Community for a Safe Connection phone and credit, and advice on appropriate internal and external support services.
+La Trobe University Safer Community has a local partnership with Safe Connections, a program by WESNET and Telstra, where we can provide women-identifying survivors of family violence, sexual assault and technology facilitated abuse with free pre-paid smart phones, including $30 credit, as a way of helping link them in with life changing supports.
+Women-identifying staff and students who have experienced technology facilitated abuse can be referred to Safer Community for a Safe Connection phone and credit, and advice on appropriate internal and external support services.